-Have you been charged with a Battery or Simple Battery?
-Are you aware that they are treated as physical crimes or a violent physical crimes?
+Are you aware that this type of charge is treated as physical crimes or a violent physical crimes?

 You need the help of an experienced and trained criminal defense law firm to help you with these charges of Battery or Simple Battery.
 Many people don't realize that these charges, which are considered can affect the rest of their life.
 A conviction with these charges will now be a part of your criminal history and will be seen when you try to rent a house, apply for a loan of any type, get a promotion at work, or try to obtain new employment.
 An experienced criminal defense attorney can help you control how this charge is treated both in court and how it will affect your future.